urbit/docs/docs/hoon/syntax.md

 ## Terminator piles

-*Terminator piles* are like Lisp's stacks of right parenthesess.
+*Terminator piles* are like Lisp's stacks of right parentheses.
 Significant whitespace solves this problem and creates others.

 Hoon has no terminator piles.
 Except for a 1-space / more-space